LuisDoin/PaymentGateway/README.md

 It would also make sense to test unsuccessful payments and perform further testing on the GET payments method, passing different values to the 'from' and 'to' parameters.

 As a final remark for this section, for our client to receive the final status of a payment we could apply two strategies: the client can perform a pooling to check payment status or alternatevely we could use a webhook so we can send a response to the client as soon as we are done processing the payment.

+## Future Improvements

+* Our Payment Gateway service is currently using mocked-in-memory data for user authentication.
+We plan to add a Retailer Profile Service for managing a RetailerDB to store retailers' registration data.
+* Add encryption to our transactionsDB.
+* Improve code coverage of our unit tests.
+* Add integration tests.
+* Add functional tests.
+* Add pagination to GET payments.

 ```